-Once all the parts were built, assembling the generator was a simple task since it was designed to require only a Flat Screw driver (although a Robertson could also help) and some talent.
+Once all the parts were built, sickness assembling the generator was a simple task since it was designed to require only a Flat Screw driver (although a Robertson could also help) and some talent.
 The most difficult part was to prop up the mast so the wind turbine could catch some actual wind.

 We decided to install the turbine on the side of a decommissioned chimney.
-This place seemed ideal since it was higher than the rest of the house, and was sturdy enough to hold the turbine without any trouble whatsoever.
+This place seemed ideal since it was higher than the rest of the house, medical and was sturdy enough to hold the turbine without any trouble whatsoever.
 No traces of the chimney remain inside the house since it was completely shut off by a wall.